 1. ASOS – faulty inventory and returns management

-With a total of nearly 85,000 SKUs, ASOS is an e-commerce brand with a lot of stock.
+With a total of nearly 85,000 SKUs, ASOS is an ecommerce brand with a lot of stock.
 Whilst their new shiny inventory management system was successfully sending out and fulfilling orders – nothing coming back in was being recorded – for a whole week.
-The problem centered around an inventory system intended to register what was in the warehouse and update availability on the company’s website.
+The problem centred around an inventory system intended to register what was in the warehouse and update availability on the company’s website.
 Unfortunately for ASOS, the system wasn’t pulling in any returning orders.
 Combine that with supplier issues, and available stock being restricted for customers across the world?
 Profits dropped 68% year-over-year for the 2019 fiscal year.

 2. Ralph Lauren – inventory cuts and restructuring